-While both Teachable and Thinkific offer significant advantages over Udemy in many ways, they do not offer a marketplace – and, as far as I know, have no plans to.
+While both Teachable and Thinkific – both often touted as alternatives – offer significant advantages over Udemy in many ways, they do not offer a marketplace – and, as far as I know, have no plans to.
 (For other options like Teachable and Thinkific, see 15 Platforms to Publish and Sell Online Courses.)

 So, what other platforms do offer a marketplace for your courses?
-That is, which platforms may truly be a substitute for Udemy rather than (or in addition to) an alternative to Udemy?
+That is, which sites like Udemy may truly be a substitute for Udemy rather than (or in addition to) an alternative to Udemy?
 Take a look at the following:

 8 Possibilities for an Alternative to Udemy: